-Whatever your reason for looking for an alternative to the Gibson ES-335, there are a few key points of consideration to make when shopping for your guitar.
-If you’re not where to start, we’ve provided a handy guide below that covers everything you need to be looking for.
+Whatever your reason for seeking an alternative to the Gibson ES-335, there are a few key points to consider when shopping for your guitar.
+If you’re not where to start, we’ve provided a handy guide below that covers everything you should be looking for.

-Finally, some ES style guitars come with P90 pickups.
-P90s are a single coil design invented by Gibson that have drawn their own cult following on account of their ability to play both bright, clear tones, and how easily they rip it up with their snarling overdriven voice.
+Finally, some ES-style guitars come with P90 pickups.
+P90s are a single-coil design invented by Gibson that have drawn their own cult following on account of their ability to play both bright, clear tones, and easily rip it up with their snarling overdriven voice.

 If you’re looking for something that looks like a Gibson ES-335, but isn’t actually a Gibson ES-335, here are the classic design cues you should be looking for: